 Regardless of the type of app and its purpose, it has to work seamlessly with the other services included in a smartphone like the sensors we talked about above, GPS, and the camera.

 For basic fitness tracking, you won’t need GPS.
 But if you want to provide an option which allows users to choose the best routes for certain activities, you’ll need to integrate a map service and accurate GPS.
-This is a must for fitness apps which connect users with nearby gyms or a community of runners.
+This is a must for fitness mobile apps which connect users with nearby gyms or a community of runners.

 For example, Strava powers its map based on user-generated data and offers a route builder created and updated by the community.
 The program also visualises user trips with a handy shareable map.